Beauchef-Proyecta/mlf-service/README.md

 # READ ME
-Send frames from a robot webcam to a browser through webrtc.
+This repository is meant to send frames from a robot webcam to a browser through webrtc.
 Other webrtc connections are available.

 ## Proyect Description